PyxelM/alucinara/content/species/fauna/minikin.md

 ## Morphology
 Minikin measure at a height of 25-30cm tall.
 The basal minikin grew to develop hairlessness and bipedalism, with strong, long digitgrade feet specialised for jumping from branch to branch.

-They also grew to look a lot more anthropoid, as the same alucinara energy that had augmented their evolution was the same energy that had developed muscle memory from use in the souls of late humans that had gone extinct soon after the supernova.
+They also grew to look a lot more anthropoid, as the same Alucinara that had augmented their evolution was the same energy that had developed muscle memory from use in the souls of late humans that had gone extinct soon after the supernova.

 ### Morellic Race